When I first was invited to the Marche region, in Italy, to explore the urban art and flavors of the Ancona area, I was a little surprised.

 Spanning over 400 acres of nature, San Settimio is a resort where you can do as much or as little as you want.

-I stayed in an apartment which was thoughtfully furnished and decorated in a country style.
+I stayed in an apartment that was thoughtfully furnished and decorated in a country style.
 The room was nice, as well as the kitchen and dining room, but what really blew my mind was the bathroom.
 The shower was carved in stone and there was the cutest little reading corner with a light and pillows.

-If you don’t want to spend your days just lounging by the pool surrounded by a breathtaking scenery (not saying that’s a bad idea, not at all!), the staff at the resort can organize all sorts of activities: trekking, horse riding, quad excursions and off-road driving, which is what we did.
+If you don’t want to spend your days just lounging by the pool surrounded by breathtaking scenery (not saying that’s a bad idea, not at all!), the staff at the resort can organize all sorts of activities: trekking, horse riding, quad excursions, and off-road driving, which is what we did.
 We were able to see how huge the property is and to fill our lungs with fresh air.

 Another thing you can’t skip in San Settimio is the spa.
 Don’t expect a huge one, but to be able to simply relax and soak in the jacuzzi after a long day spent traveling was blissful.